 Added by Totally Irish Gifts on October 7, 2018 at 5:00pm — No Comments

 Who doesn’t love carrot cake?
 I sure do, and when I learned there was actually a day devoted to celebrating it, I couldn’t wait to make one in its honor.
-For the record, food historians suggest modern carrot cake probably descended from carrot…Continue
+For the record, food historians suggest modern carrot cake probably descended from carrot puddings popular during the Middle Ages when sugar and other sweeteners…Continue

 Mincemeat, a mixture of chopped dried fruits, spices, and spirits, is a favorite holiday ingredient most often found in pies and tarts.
-It was developed more than 500 years ago as a way of preserving meat without salting or smoking, and gradually…Continue
+It was developed more than 500 years ago as a way of preserving meat without salting or smoking, and gradually cooks sweetened it by adding ingredients like apples, oranges, and…Continue

 Added by Margaret M. Johnson on December 11, 2017 at 3:30pm — No Comments